E10

 Possible Causes

-Open dryer heating element, Tripped or failed thermal cut-out (TCO), Faulty dryer NTC sensor, Wiring fault in dryer heater circuit
+Open dryer heating element, tripped or failed thermal cut-out (TCO), faulty dryer NTC sensor, wiring fault in the dryer heater circuit.

 How to Fix / Troubleshooting

 Safety: Unplug the appliance.
-Dryer components can remain hot after use; allow to cool fully.
+Dryer components can remain hot after use; allow them to cool fully.

 • Access dryer heater: On many Hoover washer-dryer combos, the dryer heater is located at the rear or top.
 Remove the top or rear panel as required.

 • Check thermal cut-outs: Locate the thermal cut-out thermostats on or near the dryer heater housing.
 Test for continuity with a multimeter.
-A tripped/open TCO must be replaced; do not bypass it.
+A tripped or open TCO must be replaced; do not bypass it.

 • Inspect NTC sensor: Locate the dryer temperature sensor (NTC) in the air duct.
-Measure its resistance at room temperature and compare to Hoover specs.
+Measure its resistance at room temperature and compare it to Hoover specifications.
 Replace if out of range.

 • Clean lint paths: Excess lint can cause overheating and TCO failure.
 Clean the internal air ducts, fan housing, and condenser (if fitted) to restore airflow.